On this page:

 Design standards for car parking

-Once a car parking design is agreed, the necessary works must be carried out to the satisfaction of the responsible authority before a new use commences or new buildings or works are occupied.
 Any subsequent change to the extent or layout of the car park will need either a permit and/or new plans to the satisfaction of the responsible authority.

 Disabled car parking spaces

-Disabled car parking spaces are longer than car parking spaces specified in the design standard at clause 52.06-9.
-To accommodate their additional length, disabled car parking spaces may encroach into an accessway width specified in Table 2 of clause 52.06-9 by 500mm – refer to Diagram 2 below.
+Disabled car parking spaces are longer than car parking spaces specified in the design standard at Clause 52.06-9.
+To accommodate their additional length, disabled car parking spaces may encroach into an accessway width specified in Table 2 of Clause 52.06-9 by 500mm – refer to Diagram 2 below.

 Diagram 2: disabled car parking spaces